chloechantelle/completionist/README.md

 Setting to enable/disable debugging information (setting stored in localstorage)

+Setting to change users avatar w/ uploading to database

 Private pages are protected against users without Admin status with session rules

 In settings - lists all users in database using JSON and AJAX.